Background pattern

 Do not use this medication after the expiration date that appears on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or trash.
-Dispose of packaging and medications you no longer need at the SIGRE drop-off point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be thrown down the drain or into the trash.
+Deposit the packaging and medications you no longer need in the SIGRE Point of the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This way, you will help protect the environment.

 Composition of Diazepam Durbán